ATLAS Release 3.0

 - Software providers such as SAP must certify their software solution for the new release in this course.
 SAP, respectively Seeburger as provider of the transfer software, have completed this certification in September 2022.

 - As a user, you must update your SAP GTS system (import patches or notes) and perform customizing manually.
+Plan for the entire project approximately 3 months so that you can be sure to be ready in time.

 - At the latest by the end of the so-called soft migration, your system must be converted to the latest version.